THE RAICH CARTER STORY

 Off to Hull

-In April 1948 Derby accepted a bid of £6,000 from Hull City and he moved to Yorkshire and dropped down two divisions taking on the role of player-assistant manager.
-Within weeks of his arrival Major Frank Buckley resigned as manager and he became player-manager.
+In April 1948 Derby accepted a bid of £6,000 from Hull City and he moved to Yorkshire, dropping down two divisions and taking on the role of player-assistant manager to Major Frank Buckley.
+Within weeks of his arrival the Major resigned as manager and Carter became player-manager.

 In his first full season at the helm Carter led his new team to the Third Division (North) title.
 Once they were promoted, Carter bought players like Don Revie and Neil Franklin to the club and claimed; “My aim is to play good football and let the results take care of themselves”.
 But in 1951 he resigned as manager after failing to advance the team any further.
 He carried on playing before retiring at the end of the season, having scored 216 goals in 451 games, despite missing what would surely have been six of his prime years because of the war.